lukelu389/typstNotes/notes/CS135/LEC2_Functions_Num.typ

 ```

 #warn[
 Do *not* partially substitute.
-Replace *all* occurrences of a parameter in one step for that call.
+Replace *all* occurrences of a parameter in one step for that call for functions.\
+Subsitute paritially for predefined constants.
 ]

 #v(8pt)